seung-lab/mapbuffer/README.md

 ### Data Region

 The data objects are serialized to bytes and compressed individually if the header indicates they should be.
 They are then concatenated in the same order the index specifies.
+The last four bytes are a crc32c check value that was added in format version 1.

 ## Versus Flexbuffers